phantombuster/nickjs/README.md

 To get started with the PhantomJS driver, [read this](PHANTOMJS.md).
 However we recommend using Headless Chrome (read on).

 You'll need to have Node 7+ and Chrome 63+ installed on your system (read the next section for more info about which Chrome version you should use).
-The path to the Chrome executable can be specified with `export CHROME_PATH=/path/to/chrome` otherwise the binary `google-chrome-unstable` will be used.
+The path to the Chrome executable can be specified with `export CHROME_PATH=/path/to/chrome` otherwise the binary `google-chrome-beta` will be used.

 Launching a bot is then as simple as `node my_nickjs_script.js`.